CEA-MetroCarac/pyvsnr/README.md

 img_corr_cuda = vsnr2d(img, filters, algo='cuda')
 ```

-The `cvg_threshold` parameter is a stopping criterion for the iterative process.
+The `cvg_threshold` parameter is a stopping criterion based on the relative-change of the denoised image between successive iterations.
 The default value is 0.
-It stops the algorithm when improvement between iterations falls below this value.
-This can impact the speed and quality of results.
+It stops the algorithm when relative-change between iterations falls below this threshold.
+This means that the solution has nearly stabilized, indicating that further iterations are unlikely to significantly improve the denoising result.
+Adjusting this parameter impact the speed and the quality of the results.

 Use `return_cvg=True` to visualize the algorithm's convergence.
 You can also set the maximum number of iterations with the `maxit` parameter, the default value is 20.